markchoward7/galvanize-pokemon/README.md

 Also, the next/previous buttons continue to try to process data outside of range.

+Finally, previous doesn't properly get the last set of pokemon when searching by name.

 Use `docker-compose build` to build the image.

 Then `docker-compose up` to run it.